isaranto/community-tracking/README.md

 ### Running Experiments

-Each of the scripts in the root directory that starts with "experiments_*" describes a full set of comparative experiments for a specific dataset.
+Each of the scripts in the root directory that starts with "experiments_{dataset}" describes a full set of comparative experiments for a specific dataset.
 The user should change the path to the files where the dataset exists.
-Running the script will produce a txt file "results_*" which will contain the evaluated results of each method (GED, NNTF, Muturank).
+Running the script will produce a txt file "results_{dataset}" which will contain the evaluated results of each method (GED, NNTF, Muturank).